vs4vijay/bitbar-plugins/README.md

 ### Firefox Profiles

-Open firefox with any profile in seconds
+Open firefox with any profile in seconds from Mac Menu

 ![Firefox Profiles](_screenshots/firefox_profiles.png)